 4. Even after you are done using a burner on the stove top, it can stay hot for quite some time.
 Don’t touch a burner if you aren’t sure about its temperature.

-6. Be sure to show your child where you keep a fire extinguisher in your kitchen.
+6. Be sure to show your child where you keep a fire extinguisher in your kitchen and how to use it.
 (Hang on — if you say, “Um…I don’t have one.”
 Then for the sake of your family’s safety, go get a small fire extinguisher for your kitchen.)

 7. Close cabinet and pantry doors after you are done using them.
-Nothing is worse than hitting your head on a cabinet.
-Ouch!
+Hitting your head on a cabinet hurts!

 8. Always use a hot pad or oven mitt to remove items from the oven.
 For young children, this should be a Mom or Dad job.
 (Make sure they understand this and don’t try to do some baking while you’re not around.)